The Invisible Bottleneck Behind Every AI Chip

 What is advanced semiconductor packaging and why does it matter for AI?

 Advanced packaging connects multiple chip components into a single module, enabling faster data transfer and better power efficiency.
-For AI chips that process enormous amounts of data, packaging quality directly determines performance.
+For AI chips that process enormous amounts of data, packaging quality directly determines performance and thermal management.

 Why is ASE Technology's revenue doubling in 2026?

-ASE projects its LEAP advanced packaging revenue will reach $3.2 billion in 2026, up from $1.6 billion, driven by surging demand for AI chip packaging from cloud providers, chipmakers, and device manufacturers.
+ASE projects its LEAP advanced packaging revenue will reach $3.2 billion in 2026, up from $1.6 billion, driven by surging demand for AI chip packaging from cloud providers, chipmakers, and device manufacturers worldwide.

 How does ASE compare to TSMC in packaging?